UI-Research/mobility-from-poverty/README.md

 ## Scope of the review

-Code and documentation will be reviewed by Aaron R. Williams and possibly additional reviewers.
-Aaron's code and documentation will be reviewed by someone else.
+All code and documentation will go through a review process.
 Code reviews will be handled through GitHub.

+It is possible that changes will be requested before the completion of a code review.
+For example, a reviewer may send the code back to the analyst if the code isn't reproducible (i.e. doesn't run) or if the documentation is insufficient for th reviewer to follow the logic.

 The scope of the review will involve the following three levels:

 1. Reproduction of results.